grenaud/dice/README.md

 - a single error parameter (default)
 - a separate error parameter for transitions and transversions.
 This mode will be triggered automatically if the input data was  previously flagged by BAM2DICE using the "-t" option.
 - a probabilistic two-error rate model, with two different error parameters and a third parameter (pe) that determines what proportion of the genome is affected by the first error parameter, as opposed to the second (see Fu et al. 2014).
-This mode can be triggered using the "-2e" option when running dice.
+This mode can be triggered using the "-2e" option when running DICE.